gabrielweyer/nuggets/docs/windbg/write-dump-azure-app-service.md

 You can also access the `Kudu` console directly by appending `.scm` after the name of the web app:

-- i.e. if your web app is accessible at [https://dummy.azurewebsites.net/](https://dummy.azurewebsites.net/)
+- i.e., if your web app is accessible at `https://sample.azurewebsites.net/`
-- You can then access the `Kudu` console at [https://dummy.scm.azurewebsites.net/](https://dummy.scm.azurewebsites.net/)
+- You can then access the `Kudu` console at `https://sample.scm.azurewebsites.net/`

 :clipboard: if you have multiple instances and only one of them is faulty, you'll have to make sure you are on the correct instance.